AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 **Stack Failed to delete section**

-In case you get a message that says stack is failed to delete for the test-CombinedStack and test-SecurityStack, follow the following steps
+In case you get a message that says: "DELETE_FAILED" for the test-CombinedStack and test-SecurityStack, follow the following steps

 **Note**: the name of the stack deployed here is "test", please select the stackname that you have deployed to delete the nested stack